jlesner/jlesner.github.io/_pages/projects.md

         </a> -->
       </div>
       <p>
-      We have started preparing for publication under the guidance of <a href="https://www.cs.ucsb.edu/people/faculty/tao-yang">Dr. Tao Yang</a>, with the plan to resume this research at the end of June 2025.
+      We plan to resume this research at the end of June 2025 under the guidance of <a href="https://www.cs.ucsb.edu/people/faculty/tao-yang">Dr. Tao Yang</a>.
       <!-- Next steps to publication are scheduled with <a href="https://www.cs.ucsb.edu/people/faculty/tao-yang">Dr. Tao Yang</a> as our mentor for June 2025. -->
       </p>
     </div>